-To our surprise, the stall was packed with hungry crowds, despite the fact that it seemed rather run-down and messy.
-Luckily, the general cleanliness was not too disappointing.
+Not to a surprise, the stall was packed with hungry crowds, despite the fact that it seemed rather run-down and messy.
+Luckily, the general cleanliness wasn’t too disappointing.
 The customer flow was relatively well managed, and wait time was kept within 15-20 minutes.
 Just find a spot to wait closeby and grab the chance to settle yourself with a seat, commonly at a shared table.
 Place your order and wait for the yummy food to be served. :)

 Among the popular items, this crispy crunch (脆脆) or known as crispy piggy bun (脆猪) has to be the limelight!